 Over twenty FHL resident scientists conduct research at FHL year round and approximately a hundred visiting researchers come to FHL each year likewise.
 In addition to the important science that happens here, an equally important reason why people come to FHL year after year is the camaraderie that is fostered amongst fellow faculty, students and researchers.

-As of Autumn, 2016 this is a list of current FHL research projects that are funded.
+As of Autumn, 2016 this is a list of current, funded projects by FHL resident researchers.

 Carrington, Emily, PI, Washington Sea Grant.
 Mussel attachment in a high CO2 world: an integrated ecomaterials approach.
 2014–2018.